Bringing Up Baby – Family Life in FOlkestone

 “What’s good about Folkestone is you have the Coastal Park.
 So you can do the beach, play at the park, and get a good coffee hit for parents!
 There are really nice buggy walks around too which works if you’re out for daily exercise, and if you’re able to meet up with others.”

 “I’m a self-employed marketing and PR person.
 As part of my job, I work with a lot of – mainly mums – who’ve started their own businesses that work around having children.
 There are so many that are really useful for young parents.
 I’m on Instagram and it’s great to connect other parents with what’s going on.
-In ‘normal times’ I’d be running ‘Meet Ups’ where parents would be able to get together at a yoga session, or in Moo Like A Monkey’s.
+I run ‘Meet Ups’ where parents are able to get together at a yoga session, or in Moo Like A Monkey’s.
 I really like the idea though of getting small businesses together and giving them a platform to showcase their services.
 It’s a community networking event.
 The businesses get something out of it, the parents have a shared experience and hopefully meet some new friends too.”

 Family friendly places

 “I did a poll via my blog to ask where the best places were to take children and got loads of engagement.
 The landslide winner for favourite places to eat with the kids was Lubens, followed by Market Square, Steep Street, Loaf in Sandgate and the Eleto Chocolate Café.

 “The best baby/toddler groups were An Invitation To Play, Little Olympians at Three Hills, Hawkinge Children’s Centre Groups, Led by the Wild Forest School and Harbour Tots.